savageyusuff/MobilePose-Pi/README.md

 python eval.py --model resnet
 ```

- *I just reused the same models original author provided, but you can use your original models.
+ *I just reused the same models MobilePose-pytorch author provided, but you can use your own models.

 **Note**: I use 20 images picked up from MPII randomly for test dataset.